-Popsicles, days at the pool, running through sprinklers: they’re all ways to stay cool!
-Summer is one of the most fun times of the year for kids, but as the days get longer and temperatures rise, the heat can become hard to bear.
+Popsicles, days at the pool, running through sprinklers: they’re all wonderful ways to stay cool!
+Summer is one of the most fun times of the year for kids, and as many camps are canceled this year, outdoor fun is even more important for kids.
+However, as the days get longer and temperatures rise, the heat can become hard to bear.
 Here are our best tips to beat the heat during your summer activities for kids, from healthy treats and outdoor games to ideas for keeping the fun going inside.

 Stay Protected: Sun Safety Tips for Babies & Kids